jparnell8839/SystemAppReplacer/README.md

 ### 3. To Do

 * Updating README.md to reflect everything currently supported.
-* Implement Help → How To Use (which will essentially be a slimmed-down version of the README, just Sections 5 through _____.
+* Implement Help → How To Use (which will essentially be a slimmed-down version of the README, just Sections 5 and 6.
 * Implement more granular error checks for unpredictable scenarios and exception handling.
 * Implement checking to make sure an entry doesn't contain anything other than values created by System App Replacer
 * Implement just the executable file, without the path to it.